sun0428/ming/README.md

 # ming
-experimental operation system\
+an experimental operation system\
 mainly based on c\
-welcome to join us
+welcome to join us!